Chart Color Schemes

 St Lucia's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Lucia has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Approximately 59% of its total population (8,982 people) have private health cover, compared to 66.6% in Greater Brisbane.
+St Lucia's health outcomes show excellent results across all age groups, with very low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 59% of the total population (8,982 people), compared to 66.6% in Greater Brisbane.

-Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6% and 7.3% of residents respectively.
-A significant majority, 77.2%, report being completely free from medical ailments, compared to 74.7% in Greater Brisbane.
-As of 10th March 2022, St Lucia has 10.7% of its population aged 65 and over (1,639 people), lower than the 14.4% in Greater Brisbane.
-Despite this, health outcomes among seniors are strong and generally align with those of the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6 and 7.3% of residents respectively.
+A significant majority, 77.2%, report being completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
+The area has a lower proportion of seniors aged 65 and over at 10.7% (1,639 people), compared to 14.4% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health